Spicy Gochujang Shrimp

 Stick your glasses in the freezer for 15 minutes.
 Dip the rim in melted white chocolate.
 Stick coconut flakes on the rim while the chocolate's still wet.
 Pour in your smoothie slowly, turning the glass as you go.
 Add your toppings in order: big pieces first, finishing with the delicate stuff.
 Serve right away while everything's fresh and that chocolate rim is still firm.

-Gochujang Shrimp Pin it
+Gochujang Shrimp Save it

 Gochujang Shrimp | kylierecipes.com